RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 1d.
 Final setup
 -----------------------------------

-Script 1-modelsetup_simple.py is the version of the setup script that will correctly setup the rubredoxin model, at least with respect to the coordinated Fe ion.
+Script *1-modelsetup_simple.py* is the final version of the setup script that will setup a more-or-less good model for solvated rubredoxin.
 When OpenMM_Modeller runs through the whole protocol without errors, it will print out the the following output in the end: